< 2 years ago

 How to read it: Michelangelo’s Taddei Tondo

-Currently on display at the National Gallery, the Virgin and Child with the Infant St John, known as the Taddei Tondo, is the only marble sculpture by Michelangelo Buonarroti in a UK collection.
-It will return to the RA to join our new collections displays for our 250th anniversary in 2018.
+The Virgin and Child with the Infant St John, known as the Taddei Tondo, is the only marble sculpture by Michelangelo Buonarroti in a UK collection.

 10 of the most parodied artworks of all time